kailash-manasarovar/statement/docs/timeline/2025/april.md

 ![Cambridge ugly](../../content/images/cambridge-ugly.jpg)

+- These posts are now (August 2026) unsearchable on the `@1frgvn` timeline.
+- Why do we see so much criminal gang activity on X, and elsewhere, posing as friendly to the women's rights movement?
+- Is it a move from the porn-gangs to ensure no-one gets wind of what they've really been up to for nearly half a century and how bad it has gotten?
+- Yet another definition of *suicidal empathy*?

 ## There's something in the water

 - I take my father to play a jazz gig at the Elephant pub in North Finchley.